the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 ### If all the things above fail to assist you then try the below.

-Make sure Sidequest is open before proceeding
+Make sure SideQuest is open before proceeding
 =====================
 <!--This next bit will be tricky so make sure to only do it if no other options available work